graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 the schedule search space to guarantee that it will terminate in a reasonable amount of time.

+* ``scheduler_selection`` controls the particular scheduler that is selected to perform the scheduling of instructions in the compilation stage.
+By default, several schedules will be created and the one with the lowest predicted liveness chosen.
+This can sometimes produce incorrect results because the overall peak liveness isn't always a good measure for the maximum liveness on one tile of the processor.
+The available schedulers are:

+  * ``Clustering``, which groups clusters of operations together in order to look through stretches of instructions with potentially high liveness.
+  * ``PostOrder``, which schedules the instructions in the order which is obtained by walking the graph in 'post order'.
+  * ``LookAhead``, which looks ahead a number of operations from any schedulable one, as given by the `max_scheduler_lookahead_depth` and `max_scheduler_search_space_size` options described above.
+It attempts to look through areas of high liveness.

 See the documentation in :ref:`api-section` for more details.

 .. _env-var-section: